Attempting to get your website to the top of the search engine results can bear a striking similarity to the endless quest for the Holy Grail, right?

 What is Technical SEO?

-Technical SEO is the technical side of SEO that focuses on making websites more visible to search engines.
+Just another concept in the long list of SEO basics—Technical SEO is the technical side of SEO that focuses on making websites more visible to search engines.

 It’s about optimizing a website for technical aspects like server configurations, crawlability, and structure rather than the heavy concentration on keyword research and content strategies as in regular SEO.